The Path to New Business Funding: 3 Contrasting Routes

 I saw horizons I couldn’t chase and encountered limits that stood in the way of my success.
 In retrospect I’m extremely grateful for all the experiences I’ve had in my career, varied as it has been.
 It is what made it possible for me to chart my course as I have done, for better or for worse.

-Are there many more ways to access funding for a business?
+Are there many more ways to access business funding?
 Sure.
-There are others, but today I want to focus on just three of them…
+There are others, but today I want to focus on just a few of them…

 New Business Funding method number one: the bootstrap approach